 The content is arranged as a story “introduction-body-conclusion”.
 The body is broken into small paragraphs in order to make the content scannable.
-An example:

 The content is arranged by the time at which the events happened.
-An example:

 A numeral or an alphabetical order

 A structure suitable for presenting pieces of information that are equally weighted.